JakobBergG/Dataproject_GBM/README.md

 To interpret the progression curves and the evalutation boxplots the following metrics are used.

-Hausdorf distance 95th percentile (HD95): a distance metric that measures the maximum of the minimum distances between the predicted segmentation and the ground truth at the 95th percentile.
+Hausdorf distance 95th percentile (HD95): A distance metric that measures the maximum of the minimum distances between the predicted segmentation and the ground truth at the 95th percentile.

 EVENTUELT: INDSÆT FORMEL OG FIGUR?